RGGH/BeautifulSoup/README.md

     sed -i "s!$server!$nextserver2!"

  # Proxy Version = immo24de_prx
  update line 22 with trial API key - you will need to sign up with them first

+     response = client.get(iurl) # this is in place of "requests.get(iurl)